What does it mean to be a P.E. in the United States?

 Exam offerings outside the United States

-NCEES has agreements with a number of foreign entities to administer an NCEES exam in those countries.
-Visit the engineering webpage and select a country below for information about locations, exam offerings, and scheduled exam administrations.
+NCEES has agreements with the following foreign entities to administer an NCEES exam in those countries.
+Click the appropriate link for information about locations, exam offerings, and scheduled exam administrations.

 - Egypt (AUC)